Tizen-Core Command Line Interface Commands

 Import project to Tizen-Core format

-The projects created in Tizen Studio, Visual Studio, and other IDEs need to be converted to Tizen-Core format, before building and running the projects in Tizen-Core.
-Import command in Tizen-Core is used to convert and create the required files to build the project in Tizen-Core.
-Initialize the workspace with the required type as mentioned in the section Initialize the Workspace.
-After the workspace is initialized, use the following command to import the project:
+The projects created in Tizen Studio, Visual Studio, and other IDEs need to be converted to Tizen-Core format, before building and running the projects in Tizen-Core. init command in Tizen-Core is used to convert and create the required files to build the project in Tizen-Core as import functionality is accomplished internally through the init command.

 Syntax: